 Our advice: Start applying for fulltime jobs, and if there are gaps in your skills, enrol in online courses to brush up your industry knowledge.

-4. Job hopping
+4. Job hopping is another red flag on CV

 Job hopping is considered as short-term employments – less than two years – that are repeated a few times.
 If you have been job hopping – going from one job to another in a short period of time – it can become a barrier to future employment.
 Those who job hop are seen as people who have no long term desires to be in a role.
 Employers think you will be off to the next job when something better comes along.